vipertooth/Notes/Lab1/Readme.md

 # Guide

 This is a guide to setting up a reverse shell and Gaining Persistance in the environment.
-Try to complete each section without following the linked guide.

 ## Senario

-You will create a payload that will be ran on the blue team training environment 45 minutes after the blue team powers on and starts hardening their network.
-Your goal will be to stealthly persist as many systems as possilble day one.
-Day two if you have any persistance you will start to do things to alert the blue team of your presence.
+We will create a payload that will be ran on the blue team training environment 45 minutes after the blue team powers on and starts hardening their network.
+Our goal will be to stealthly persist as many systems as possilble day one.
+Day two if we have any persistance we will start to do things to alert the blue team of your presence.
 EX: Change background, delete firewall rules and remove files.

 ### Hints